- Home

 Horner Park Improvements

-Work will begin soon on the first phase of development at Irvin G. Horner Park, located off of Genito Road behind Clover Hill Athletic Complex.
-This work will include construction of:
+The first phase of development at Irvin G. Horner Park, located off of Genito Road behind Clover Hill Athletic Complex, will include construction of:

 - Access road - under repair due to hurricane damage